blender/blender/doc/python_api/rst/info_gotchas_crashes.rst

 Undo & Library Data
 ^^^^^^^^^^^^^^^^^^^

-One of the advantages with Blender's library linking system that undo can skip checking changes in library data since it is assumed to be static.
+One of the advantages with Blender's library linking system is that undo can skip checking changes in library data since it is assumed to be static.
 Tools in Blender are not allowed to modify library data.
 But Python does not enforce this restriction.